Skip to main content

 So why not outsource it?

-Well some lawyers tell me they have this wonderful person who’s been doing their books for years and so they’re going to stick with that person.
+Well, some lawyers tell me they have this wonderful person who’s been doing their books for years, and so they’re going to stick with that person.
 And that makes sense, so I can’t argue with that response.

-But here’s my question: what happens when that person quits working?
-Or what happens if they get sick, or die?
+But here’s my question: What happens when that person quits working?
+Or what happens if they get sick or die?

-Then you have to find a new wonderful bookkeeper.
-Which is not so easy.
+Then you have to find a new wonderful bookkeeper, which is not so easy.

 Why not just hire a virtual bookkeeping service like Kahuna Accounting?
 They have a pool of well-trained financial people who are expert at doing bookkeeping.

-They can reconcile all of your accounts, and handle trust accounting.
+They can reconcile all of your accounts and handle trust accounting.
 And they can help you improve your business by making recommendations based on your numbers.

 And while you’ll be assigned a special account representative who’ll get to know your business, they can easily replace that representative if they quit or get sick.

 This ability to seamlessly move from one person who helps you to another is what I call “disruption insurance.”
-That’s another reason why I recommend that solo and small firm lawyers outsource both receptionist services and bookkeeping.
+That’s another reason I recommend that solo and small firm lawyers outsource receptionist services and bookkeeping.

-With the receptionist services you’re not assigned a special person.
+With the receptionist services, you’re not assigned a special person.
 You’re given access to a pool of talented folks, which has lots of benefits that lawyers don’t consider.

 Other Services

-So what else besides receptionists and bookkeepers can you outsource?
+So, what else besides receptionists and bookkeepers can you outsource?

-Here you need to start making a list of recurring tasks that your’e doing now, especially ones you think you’ve solved with technology but in reality you’re still being frustrated by.
+Here, you need to start making a list of recurring tasks that you’re doing now, especially ones you think you’ve solved with technology, but in reality, you’re still being frustrated by.

-I can think of one or two right off the bat, because I used to think that I could use technology to solve them but it turned out I was wrong, wrong wrong.
+I can think of one or two right off the bat because I used to think that I could use technology to solve them, but it turned out I was wrong, wrong, wrong.

 Email.
 How about email?
 Are you overwhelmed by email?
-Of course you are.
+Of course, you are.
 Everyone is overwhelmed by email.

-And yet you can set up filters and rules and systems.
-But in the end you’ll still have enough crap to deal with that you’ll still be frustrated dealing with email.
+And yet, you can set up filters and rules and systems.
+But in the end, you’ll still have enough crap to deal with that you’ll still be frustrated dealing with email.

 A good part-time virtual assistant can help you with email.
 More than you probably realize.
 And that same VA can also help you with calendaring issues, most of which are presented to you in email requests.

-Well that can happen if you set yourself up with the proper expectations.
+That can happen if you set yourself up with the proper expectations.

 The kind of VA who would do this kind of work is called an “executive assistant” VA.

-Unlike virtual receptionists and bookkeepers you’ll have to train the executive assistant VA who handles your email and calendaring.
+Unlike virtual receptionists and bookkeepers, you’ll have to train the executive assistant VA, who handles your email and calendaring.
 Why?

-It will take time, and frequent feedback and guidance from you to help your VA get to the point where they know what to do without any input from you.
+It will take time and frequent feedback and guidance from you to help your VA get to the point where they know what to do without any input from you.

-You can see how what happens with the virtual receptionist and bookkeeper is you’re hiring someone who’s already at Level 4, and over time the service builds notes about your preferences so that their VA service rises to level 5.
+You can see how what happens with the virtual receptionist and bookkeeper is you’re hiring someone who’s already at Level 4, and over time, the service builds notes about your preferences so that their VA service rises to Level 5.

 But with the executive assistant VA who you hire to do your email and calendaring, the person is at level 1 or 2 even though they have the skill to quickly rise to level 3 or 4.